You’re probably aware that there is a limit to the amount of liquids that you can take on a plane in any one container – 3.4oz/100ml.

-In total, you can take 32 ounces (or 1 quart of liquids on a plane).
+In total, you can take 32 ounces (or 1 quart of liquids on a plane) in your carry on.

 In all likelihood, you won’t be able to take a full 32 ounces on a plane because any liquid, gel or aerosol will be in a container.

 In reality, you will be able to bring 25 ounces in total, in 7 or 8 travel-sized 3.4oz/100ml containers onto a plane.

 TSA Liquid Rules for Checked Bags

 When packing liquids, gels or aerosols in your checked bags, the restrictions are much looser.

 Generally, there is no limit to how many ounces of containers of gels, liquids and aerosols you can pack in your checked bags.